mothule/urcoach/README.md

 urcoach is your training planner.
 This will recommend you a plan with programming training.

+## Installation

+1. git clone this repository. (not gem yet)
+1. Create symbolic file of urcoach.
+1. Add there to your $PATH for access to the urcoach.

 ## Quickstart

 Type `urcoach` with `--level` and `--time`.